openstack/openstacksdk/shade/doc/source/user/microversions.rst

 following rules in mind:

-* If an activity shade performs can be done differently or more efficiently with a new microversion, the support should be added to shade.
+* If an activity shade performs can be done differently or more efficiently with a new microversion, the support should be added to openstack.cloud.

 * shade should always attempt to use the latest microversion it is aware of for a given call, unless a microversion removes important data.